ayodejiayankola/FacilitySelector/README.md

 - **HTTPMethod.swift**: This file defines an enumeration of HTTP methods used for making API requests, such as GET, POST, PUT, and DELETE.

-- **APIError.swift**: This file defines an enumeration of API errors that can occur during API interactions, such as invalid URL, invalid response, decoding error, and request failure.
+- **APIError.swift**: This file defines an enumeration of API errors that can occur during API interactions, such as an invalid URL, invalid response, decoding error, and request failure.

 - **Constants.swift**: This file defines constants used in the app, including the base URL for the API.